When is a patient counted as being admitted to hospital?

 - Triage category 1: 100% of patients treated immediately

-What is an elective surgery waiting list?
+What is an planned surgery waiting list?

 For more information: Better Health Channel, Surgery

-What are elective surgery urgency categories?
+What are planned surgery urgency categories?

 - Category 1 (urgent): treatment within 30 days